 We had been at our previous location for 18+ years free of rent at 1910 Baggett Street where we were collaborative partners with HELP of Beaufort.
-As of spring 2019, Low Country Habitat for Humanity completed our new facility at 616B Parris Island Gateway in Beaufort where we currently reside.
+In the spring of 2019, Low Country Habitat for Humanity completed our new facility at 616B Parris Island Gateway in Beaufort where we resided until spring 2022.

 The Lending Room, Inc. became a 501(c)(3) organization in March 2013 permitting those that donate equipment to request a tax receipt for income tax purposes.
 Likewise, any monetary donation is tax deductible to the extent of the law.